przemo/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 The imputation of the values to replace missing values of the number of steps may be performed on the daily median/mean value.
-But first lets see the distribution of the daily medians and means on the entire data-set.

 ```r